 This bag weighed in at 1.89 pounds on our scale for a size long.
 Although that's about average for our backpacking sleeping bag review, the warmth of this bag is way above average.
 This means its more important warmth-to-weight ratio is a lot better than most.

 The Swallow has some of the loftiest down we've seen.
-The hood design, with the drawstring set back from the opening, also fits better than that of its Western Mountaineering rivals.
-We consider the Western Mountaineering MegaLite more comfortable overall though because its dimensions are noticeably wider.
+The hood design, with the drawstring set back from the opening, also fits better than any of its rivals.
+Its overall comfort, however, is slightly diminished by the bag's shape.
 The Swallow has a pretty roomy torso and hip areas but gets narrow at the feet.
-The awesome loft of its down still makes it cozier than the average bag, but wider mummy-style bags or the hourglass-shaped offerings from Nemo are more comfortable.
+The awesome loft of its down still makes it cozier than the average bag, but wider mummy-style bags or innovative hourglass-shaped offerings are more comfortable.

 This bag comes with a simpler drawstring stuff sack.
 Although this sack weighs just an ounce, it's not effective at compressing the bag to its minimum volume.
 Using an after-market compression sack, we measured its minimum volume at 8.5 liters.
 This is toward the upper end of our 3-season backpacking sleeping bag category, but much better when you factor in the bag's substantial warmth.
 Its 8.5-liter packed size is also much smaller than most backpacking sleeping bags in the budget category.

 The big advantage in versatility most high-end down bags like the Swallow share is their continuous horizontal baffles.
-This means that their down insulation is contained with fabric tubes, or baffles, that are perpendicular to the length of the bag and uninterrupted.
+This means that their down insulation is contained with fabric tubes, or baffles, that are perpendicular to the length of the bag and uninterrupted by any stitches.
 With this kind of construction, you can move feathers from the top to the underside of the bag to adjust the amount of insulation covering your body.
 After some practice, it's possible to calibrate the warmth to match conditions.

 Until you have that dialed in, the Swallow also has a full-length zipper for venting excess heat.
 This long zipper also lets you open the bag fully for sharing as a quilt.